sapegin/grunt-webfont/Readme.md

 If `false` the SVGO optimization will not be used.
 This is useful in cases where the optimizer will produce faulty web fonts by removing relevant SVG paths or attributes.

+#### normalize

+Type: `boolean` Default: `false`

+When using `fontforge` enginge, If `false` fonts will generate a fix width for all their Glyphs equals to `fontHeight`, this will produce in most cases an extra blank space for each Glyphs.
+If set to `true` no extra space will be generated and each Glyph will have a width that will match its boundries

 #### startCodepoint

 Type: `integer` Default: `0xF101`